 BrettYoung’s Pod DefendR hybrids to date have been found to be extremely competitive with industry standard performance when it comes to pod shatter tolerance.
 It’s part of our DefendR series, an easy-to-understand approach that highlights superior harvest management and disease resistant genetics.

 BrettYoung uses the DefendR designation to signal exceptional genetic tolerance to pod shatter and durable resistance to the three prominent disease complexes affecting canola: clubroot, blackleg, and sclerotinia.
-For growers interested, BrettYoung currently has two TruFlex® canola hybrids with the Pod DefendR feature: BY 6211TF and BY 6217TF.
-Pod DefendR will also be available in both the LibertyLink® and Clearfield® herbicide platforms soon.
+For growers interested, BrettYoung currently has two TruFlex® canola hybrids with the Pod DefendR feature — BY 6211TF and BY 6217TF — and one LibertyLink® canola hybrid with it — BY 7204LL.

 View our complete list of canola products here.